 How to Grow Lucky Bean Plants

 Lucky bean houseplants are easily started from seed.
-Plant the bean-shaped seed in a 2-inch (5 cm.) pot using a well-draining soil mix.
-Temperatures between 64 to 77 degrees F. (18 to 25 C.) are required for germination.
+Plant the bean-shaped seed in a 2 inch (5 cm.) pot using a well-draining soil mix.
+Temperatures between 64 and 77 degrees F. (18-25 C.) are required for germination.
 Keep the soil moist until the seedling is established.
 Once the seed has sprouted, provide plenty of light.

 Lucky Bean Plant Care Tips

-- Fertilize: Start when the lucky bean plant is approximately 3 months old and then periodically throughout its life.
+- Fertilize: Start when the lucky bean plant is approximately three months old and then periodically throughout its life.

 - Control Growth: Trim and shape the tree as needed.
 Resist the temptation to frequently repot.
 When repotting, only use a slighter larger pot.

 - Flowering: To encourage spring blooming, keep lucky bean trees cooler and drier during the fall and winter months.
 Allow the soil to dry to a depth of 1 inch (2.5 cm.) below the surface before watering.